 Let’s take a closer look at what a consumption profile might look like over the course of a day.

 Here we have a relatively typical consumption profile.
-There is a moderate spike in the mornings when the occupants wake up and leave for work or school, heavy afternoon/evening consumption as they return home, turn on the air-conditioning/heating and engage with other electrical appliances, and minimal consumption elsewhere.
+There is a moderate spike in the mornings when the occupants wake up and leave for work or school, heavy afternoon/evening consumption as they return home, turn on the air-conditioning/heating (read more about how to reduce electricity bills using aircon and solar) and engage with other electrical appliances, and minimal consumption elsewhere.

 Many households may have a consumption profile that looks completely different to this.
 If you are retired or work at home, then it’s likely that your daytime consumption makes up a greater proportion of your energy use than this.
 Even for the same household, the profile can look completely different on different days of the week.
 Make sure you look back through different days on the Consumption page of your Solar Analytics Dashboard to get a good feel for your usage patterns.